UAE: Expats take to volunteering as a way to 'give back'

 The results of International/ General Certificate of Secondary Education) exams were released on Thursday, August 22

-Volunteers with roots in strife-torn Palestine and Sudan were among the 400 people who participated in Dubai Cares’ ‘Back to School’ initiative held in Abu Dhabi on Friday, saying they did so as their way of giving back to the UAE what they could not do for their own country.
+Volunteers with Palestinian and Sudanese roots were among the 400 people who participated in Dubai Cares’ ‘Back to School’ initiative held in Abu Dhabi on Friday, saying they did so as their way of giving back to the UAE what they could not do for their own country.

 Mouna Hassan El Kabt, 44, who was born in Abu Dhabi and has lived most of her life in Sharjah, said it saddens her to be away from her loved ones in Palestine.
 She told Khaleej Times “volunteering for Dubai Care’s ‘Back to School’ initiative was her means to console herself, especially considering schoolchildren are the beneficiaries of the program.”